 Why this site was created

-Valuable information about the parish, which has a history dating back to the Domesday Book, has been curated by the community in an attempt to prevent it being lost and forgotten.
+Valuable information about the parish, which has a history dating back to the Domesday Book, has been curated by members of the North Mymms History Project team in an attempt to prevent it being lost and forgotten.

-The North Mymms History Project team
+The North Mymms History Project is on Mastodon